mtrevisan/Boxon/README.md

 Boxon differs from [Preon](https://github.com/preon/preon) in...
  - Does not have a generic `Bound` annotation: it uses converters instead.
  - Does not need the "native byte order" constant.
-This is because the bytes of the message have little chance to be generated from the very same machine that will parse them, what if a message consider 24 bits as an Integer?
-If the code should be portable and installed and run everywhere it should not rely on the native properties of any machine.
+This is because the bytes of the message have little chance to be generated from the very same machine that will parse them, what if a message considers 24 bits as an Integer?
+If the code should be portable and installed and run everywhere, it should not rely on the native properties of any machine.
-   Moreover, `@Bound boolean visible;` is 1 bit- or 1 byte-length?
+   Moreover, `@Bound boolean visible;` is 1-bit- or 1-byte-length?
- - Does not have `BoundList`: since the message is a finite sequence of bytes, then any array is of finite length, and thus the standard java array (`[]`) is sufficient.
+ - Does not have `BoundList`: since the message is a finite sequence of bytes, then any array is of finite length, and thus the standard java array (`[]`) is enough.
 If someone wants a `List` a converter can be used.
  - Does not rely on the type of the annotated variable (because of the existence of the converters); in fact, the annotation, eventually, serves the purpose to pass a predefined type of data to a converter.<br/>
-   For this reason too, there is no need for the `Init` annotation, thus the annotated file can contain the least amount of data necessary for its decoding (moreover, this annotation has NOT the inverse operation -- so it seems to me... so it's pretty useless anyway).
+   For this reason too, there is no need for the `Init` annotation, thus the annotated file can contain the least number of data necessary for its decoding (moreover, this annotation has NOT the inverse operation — so it seems to me... so it's pretty useless anyway).
  - (By personal experience) enumerations can have different representations, or change between a version and the next of a protocol, even inside the same protocol (!), so having an annotation that tells the value of a particular element of this enum is at least risky.
 So, for this reason, the `BoundEnumOption` is not present in this library.
  - Does read and write more than 64 bits at a time (`BitBuffer.readBits`)